johnhenry/understate/readme.md

 state.get().then(log);//undefined
 ```

 Note: I'm passing an empty config object here into the constructor.
-I don't think this _should_ be necessary, but, with my current es6 transplier, my test throws an errow without it.
+I don't think this _should_ be necessary, but, with my current es6 transplier, my test throws an error without it.
 No big deal, maybe we'll come back to this somewhere down the line...

 You can also pass an initial value when creating a Understate object.